-4.1.3.11.9 Master's degrees
+13.11 Master's degrees

-Regulations pertaining to selection.
+13.11.1 Regulations pertaining to selection

 For all students, admission to a master's degree is subject to approval by the relevant HoD.
-No person may register for a master's degree unless he/she is in possession of an Bachelor Honours Degree, a professional 480-credit bachelor's degree or postgraduate diploma, or a BTech degree, provided that the BTech degree has a research methodology component, and if not, a research methodology component should be taken before embarking on a master's degree.
+No person may register for a master's degree unless he/she is in possession of a bachelor honours degree, a professional 480-credit bachelor's degree or postgraduate diploma, or an advanced diploma with a research methodology component.
+If not, a research methodology component should be taken before embarking on a master's degree, as approved by Senate, provided that Senate considers the standard of study to be sufficient.

-Admission into a learning programme is based on (a) meeting the requirements for that learning programme.
-For a master's degree (NQF Level 9) a basic admission requirement is a relevant NQF level 8 qualification.
+Admission into a learning programme is based on meeting the requirements for that learning programme.
+For a master's degree (NQF level 9), a basic admission requirement is a relevant NQF level 8 qualification.
 In cases where an applicant does not meet the NQF level qualification, RPL and the articulation of design principle can be used for admission into the learning programme.
 The minimum registration period for the qualification (including assessment) leading to the attainment of the master's degree is one year of full-time study or two consecutive years of part-time study.
 This requirement shall under no circumstances be waived or altered.